TIMOTHY

 Screen Survey Respondents" This research was presented at the May

-Arizona.
-Internet surveys can be designed so that the respondent can simply
+Phoenix, Arizona.
+Internet surveys can be designed so that the respondent can

-click on a link that indicates that they do not want to fill out the survey.
+simply click on a link that says that they do not want to fill out the survey.
+The

-The link could be embedded in the e-mail invite or for on-line invite
+link could be embedded in the e-mail invite or for on-line invite surveys they

-surveys they could be included on the invite page.
-The decline option would be
+could be included on the invite page.
+The decline option would be proper for

-appropriate for those respondents that are not actually the end-user and, thus,
+those respondents that are not actually the end-user and, thus, cannot answer

-cannot answer most of the questions.
-This option can potentially improve
+most of the questions.
+This option can potentially improve your response rate

-your response rate estimate as well as provide more information about your
+estimate as well as provide more information about your respondents.
+However,

 "Sampling nonrespondents, why, when,